sdamerdji/implicit_bias/analysis/code/clean.md

     ## 13         25     1 12:47:01         4 Male   stage5_3      11.3
     ## 14         47     1 22:33:35         2 Male   stage5_4      12.1

 By this metric, there are 14 outlier response times to remove.
 These reaction times are so slow they indicate the subject was significantly distracted, attempted to get clarification on instructions, or did something else anamolous.
-Outlier removal filters out this noise.
+This data tells us nothing about implicit association, so outlier removal filters out this noise.

 ``` r
 tidy_balanced %>%